michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0129.md

 ### Definition
 - n: 12 o'clock at night; the middle of the night
 ### Family
+- midnight: midnights+
-midnight: midnights+;night: midnight, nightly, nights, overnight;overnight: overnighter, overnights;overnighter: overnighters
+- night: midnight, nightly, nights, overnight
+- overnight: overnighter, overnights
+- overnighter: overnighters
 ### Examples
 - Cooper unveiled names of only a few people to serve in his administration before he was sworn in to office just after midnight Saturday.
 - Gov. Ricardo Rossello, 37, proposed several measures aimed at alleviating the crisis shortly after he was sworn in at midnight.